Signed in as:

 Formulated with gentle yet effective 90% Phytic Acid from Rice Bran Extract to increase cell turnover while brightening skin.

-Benefits • Dissolves dulling surface debris to reveal bright, healthy looking skin • Radiant looking & smooth skin texture
+Benefits • Dissolves dulling surface debris to reveal bright, healthy and Radiant looking skin & smooth skin texture.

 Ultra-effective brightening peel featuring 30% Lactic Acid complexed with Rice-derived Phytic Acid, AHA-rich Grape Juice Extract and Mucor Fungal Extract, along with Tangerine Peel, helps to reduce the appearance of early signs of aging and even skin tone.